Academic Misconduct Committee

-There are a range of reasons why academic integrity and ethical conduct are important to the University, and why they should be important to you as a student.
-While it may be superficially attractive to think of uni days as carefree, and without consequences – in reality, it is incumbent on the University to provide graduates who are properly equipped for the world beyond its doors.
-Failure to follow rules and act with integrity has serious consequences in all walks of life, and your studies are important preparations for this reality.
+There are a range of reasons why academic integrity, and ethical conduct are important to the University, and why they should be important to you as a student.
+While it may be superficially attractive to think of uni days as carefree, and without consequences – in reality it is incumbent on the University to provide graduates who are properly equipped for the world beyond its doors.
+Failure to follow rules and act with integrity has serious consequences in all walks of life, and your studies are an important preparation for this reality.

 Up until recently, UMSU has relied on elected Office Bearers to provide the pool of student misconduct committee members.
-However, with increasing numbers of allegations, the current pool and system are struggling to meet the demand for student members on these Committees.
-We also believe that training appropriate volunteers for this task will potentially make the pool of student members more diverse, and therefore more representative of the broader student population: the essential idea behind ‘ a jury of one’s peers.
+However with increasing numbers of allegations, the current pool and system is struggling to meet the demand for student members on these Committees.
+We also believe that training appropriate volunteers for this task will potentially make the pool of student members more diverse, and therefore more representative of the broader student population: the essential idea behind ‘ a jury of one’s peers‘.

 Before you go any further, you might like to read our advice to students with respect to responding to allegations of misconduct.
 To see if you are really interested in this role, you may also want to review our publications on the topics of misconduct policy, and good decision making (which also contains the relevant University Regulations and policy).